rose-coste/whitepapers/state_of_union_containers_pt1.md

 Circling back, in its simplest form, you can think of Docker as a wrapper for LXC.
-However, Docker provides much more functionality through a layer of abstraction and automation of LXC, as well as high-­‐level API and a booming ecosystem that is actively being built around it.
+However, Docker provides much more functionality through a layer of abstraction and automation of LXC, as well as high-level API and a booming ecosystem that is actively being built around it.

 Docker’s main features center on: providing ease of portability through